yorenschriever/PixelMapper/README.md

 ### Algorithm
 If you are interested in the algorithm, have a look at [pixelMapper.js](https://github.com/yorenschriever/PixelMapper/blob/master/src/worker/pixelMapper.js).
 This contains all interesting stuff.

-Below i will guide you through my thought process to get the the current algorithm.
+Below I will guide you through my thought process to get the the current algorithm.
 Is starts by splitting up the problem into 2 sub problems:
 1. Where are the leds? (which pixels contain leds, which do not?)
 2. Given a led, which one is it?